-- 1. This second example will examine a 15% decrease in the frequency of sex acts among 13-15 year olds.
-From the Results worksheet, click "Back to Interventions" at the top. - 2.
-On the Interventions worksheet, be sure to check the box to the left of "By what percent should the frequency of sex acts be decreased?" and uncheck the box to the left of "By what percent should condom use be increased?" - 3.
-Under "Within each subgroup" of this intervention, enter 0.15 for each sexual partnering group (decrease among MSM, MSF, and FSM) within the 13-15-year-old age group.
-Leave the 16-17 and 18+ age groups blank.
-Click "Proceed to Results." - 4.
-On the Results worksheet, click "Calculate Comparison Model."
-Name this model "15% decrease in frequency of sex acts among 13-15 year olds."
-You should see that, for instance, there are 569 incident cases of gonorrhea expected in the next year among 13-15 year-old MSM in school in the US and that 100 incident cases would be averted through this behavior change.
+- 1. This second example will examine a 15% decrease in the frequency of sex acts among 16-17-year-olds.
+From the Results worksheet, click Back to Interventions at the top. - 2.
+On the Interventions worksheet, be sure to check the box to the left of By what percent should the frequency of sex acts be decreased? and uncheck the box to the left of By what percent should condom use be increased? - 3.
+Under Within each subgroup of this intervention, enter 0.15 for each SPG (decrease among MSM, MSF, and FSM) within the 16-17-year-old age group.
+Leave the 13-15 and 18+ age groups blank.
+Click Proceed to Results. - 4.
+On the Results worksheet, click Calculate Comparison Model.
+Name this model 15% decrease in frequency of sex acts among 16-17-year-olds.
+You should see 25,501 incident cases of chlamydia expected in the next year among 16-17-year-old FSM in school in the United States, with 4,460 incident cases averted through this behavior change in this group and a cost savings of \$561,379.

-Step 4: Export Results
+Step 4: Export results

-- 1. Click "Export Results" at the top of the Results worksheet; this will take you to the Export worksheet. - 2.
-Make sure that the "10% increase in condom use" and "15% decrease in frequency of sex acts among 13-15 year olds" are checked (or check them if they are not) and click "Export to PDF." - 3.
+- 1. Click Export Results at the top of the Results worksheet; this will take you to the Export worksheet. - 2.
+Make sure that the 10% increase in condom use and 15% decrease in frequency of sex acts among 16-17-year-olds are checked (or check them if they are not) and click Export to PDF. - 3.
 A PDF with the detailed results of the output for the baseline model and both comparison models will be generated.